apache/stanbol/enhancer/integration-tests/README.txt

   $ mvn -o test -Dtest.server.url=http://localhost:54530 -Dtest=StatelessEngineTest

+And add -Dmaven.surefire.debug to enable debugging of the tests.

 Or do the same from your IDE, see the POM for system properties that the tests expect.